3dbeb41841bfbfcc24d55143816cf7f1/sublime/readme.md

 }
 ```

 We can change the colour scheme sublime uses by going to `preferences/color scheme` and selecting one of the themes.
-I recommend **Sunburst** or **Dawn**.
+I recommend **Monokai** or **Dawn**.
 When you select a scheme it changes all of the syntax highlighting colors.

 ### Packages